bluesadi/Yasat/README.md

 ## Usage

-The behavior of Yasat is fully controlled by the configuration file, which you can specify by `-c` option.
-If you don't specify this option, Yasat will use [config.yml](config.yml) by default.
+Yasat's behavior is fully controlled by the configuration file, which you can specify by `-c` option.
+If not specified, Yasat will use [config.yml](config.yml) by default.
+Yasat also supports multiprocessing.
+Use `-p` option to specify the maximum CPU cores for analyzing input files.
+Set this option to `1` if you do not want to use multiprocessing; the default number is half of the CPU cores of your machine.
 ```
-python run.py -c [configuration file]
+python run.py [-c <config>] [-p <processes>]
 ```

 You may run Yasat on our handmade test cases to test whether Yasat works well.
 For example: